July 25, 2020

 After my arrival, I left the hotel to get purposefully lost in the local streets, something I like to do to get a sense of the place.
 The alleys were surrounded by trees and other greenery, which made a pleasant environment for walking in.

 Another thing I tend to do to establish an impression of a city is to get to a place with a good view.
-In China, these were often skyscrapers or TV towers, but here in Lijiang, I opted to hike up the Elephant Hill, a place that promised a good outlook on the downtown.
+In China, these were often skyscrapers or TV towers, but here in Lijiang, I opted to hike up Elephant Hill, a place that promised a good outlook on the downtown.

 A short walk from the museum is the Jade Spring Park, my next stop.
 The centrepiece of the park is the Black Dragon Lagoon with the Temple of Dragon King.

-The temple is possibly the most photographed scene in the city, because in its backdrop can be seen the Yulong Snow Mountain... unless it is cloudy, like during the day of my visit.
-If I didn't read about the mountain, an ultra-prominent peak with an elevation of 5,596m / 18,360ft, I would not guess its presence at all; it was thoroughly obscured.
+The temple is possibly the most photographed scene in the city because in its backdrop can be seen the Yulong Snow Mountain, an ultra-prominent peak with an elevation of 5,596m / 18,360ft.
+Well, that is, unless it is cloudy like during the day of my visit.
+The mountain was thoroughly obscured; if I hadn't read about the mountain, I would not have guessed its presence at all.
 Still, the temple offered plenty of exciting angles to look at.

 The old town is the most popular heritage-based tourist destination in the Yunnan province, and it lived to the status.
 Crowds were as far as one could see.

 I must admit, my first impression of the old town wasn't as splendid as some of the glowing reviews I read.
-This was due to two factors: First, it is easy to recognize that the majority of its structures got rebuilt in recent years, which undermines the genius loci.
+This was due to two factors: First, it is easy to recognize that the majority of its structures were built in recent years, which undermines the genius loci.
 I am not against sensible reconstruction or utilizing new technologies and methods, but when you walk on stone blocks precisely cut to the same measurements, and the wooden equipment around looks like it came from Ikea, it just doesn't line up too well with the "ancient" label.
 And second: I didn't particularly fancy the adaptation of some of the streets into a shopping hub.

-Clearly, I wasn't the only one who was puzzled about the feel of the old town.
+I wasn't the only one who was puzzled about the feel of the old town.
 When UNESCO published the results of their monitoring mission of the place in 2008, they noted an imbalance between heritage conservation and tourism development.

 However, I also saw the other side of the coin.
-Lijiang was one of the provinces' poorest areas until the city started utilizing its potential for tourism in the 1990s.
+Lijiang was one of the province's poorest areas until the city started utilizing its potential for tourism in the 1990s.
 The efforts paid off, and in 2018, the old town was visited by 14 million tourists.
 These numbers are then reflected in the boom of the city's revenue and a massive hike in the locals' income, which is unarguably a positive progression for the region.

-Also, a few weeks before my visit to Lijiang, I was in the capital city of the neighbouring Sichuan Province, Chengdu, where I saw the world's largest building in terms of floor area.
+Also, a few weeks before my visit to Lijiang, I was in the capital city of the neighbouring Sichuan Province, Chengdu, where I saw the New Century Global Center – the world's largest building in terms of floor area.
 A portion of it is a massive mall, and it is rather ghastly.
-In that respect, I'd take a newly built "old town shopping district" over a dedicated ugly mall building all day, every day.
+In that respect, I'd take a newly built "old town" shopping district over a dedicated ugly mall building all day, every day.
+Moreover, in Lijiang's old town, it is still possible to go off the main streets to get more of an authentic, attractive feel.
+That's what I did.

 Getting my head around Dayan's spatial properties, as well as the different qualities it has to offer, I found a view looking back north, revealing the Elephant Hill again.